schibsted/spid-tech-docs/resources/articles/direct-payment-api.md

 This diagram illustrates the recommended strategy for direct payment failures.
-Because the client never really knows if a user has a valid payment identifier or whether other direct payment preconditions have not been met, a retry may be attempted with a paylink.
-When a failure occurs, the client can create a paylink via the [Paylink endpoint](/endpoints/POST/paylink/), which will will create a purchase URL for the same products to be charged.
-This link must be communicated to the user so that they may complete the purchase via the ordinary redirect payment flow.
-This way the client ensures that the user adds or updates their credit card in SPiD, making it available for the next charge via the Direct payment API.
+Because the client never really knows if a user has a valid payment identifier or whether other direct payment preconditions have been met, a retry may be attempted with a paylink.
+When a failure occurs, the client can create a paylink via the [Paylink endpoint](/endpoints/POST/paylink/), which will create a purchase URL for the same products to be charged.
+This link must be communicated to the user so that they may complete the purchase via the ordinary redirect payment flow (e.g. with a redirect or as a button/link).
+As the user completes checkout in SPiD, they will need to add a credit card, which will be charged directly next time a direct payment is attempted.

 [![Sequence diagram with failures and paylinks](/images/direct_payment_paylink.png)](/images/direct_payment_paylink.png)